-Kenya’s Biggest Tech Start-Up Is Dealing With A Sexual Harassment Claim
+There's Trouble Inside Nairobi's Biggest Tech Startup

 “The board sat there in silence the entire time,” she recalled.
 “It was like being in a courtroom without a judge.
 It felt like a legal show.”

-On July 9, a local blog TechMoran reported on the incident, the first public mention of it.
-Ushahidi released its first statement addressing the issue day the following day, saying it was “taking this claim seriously and will strive to seek a fair and just conclusion to the matter in accordance with the Law as soon as is reasonably possible.”
+On July 9, local blog TechMoran reported on the incident, in the first public mention of it.
+Ushahidi released its first statement addressing the issue the following day, saying it was “taking this claim seriously and will strive to seek a fair and just conclusion to the matter in accordance with the Law as soon as is reasonably possible.”

 Several people in Nairobi’s tech world have spoken out since, including Ory Okolloh, one of the original founders of Ushahidi, who left the company in 2010.